peverett/YMDK75_SP84_ISO_build_log/README.md

 * The space-bar key stabiliser has to be fitted 'upside down' because it is at the edge of the PCB and there isn't a full whole for the stabiliser leg.
 * I should have taken a picture before adding the base plate and four corner switches.
 I did for the left side though, so go see that.
 * The right side shift is 1.75u, even for the ANSI layout.
 Let me tell you, that is a bugger to find a key cap for!
+(Updated 2020-09-30: Unless you buy the YMDK key cap set).

 ## Left Side Stabilisers